 \section{The essence of polyfolds}

-In this section we discuss some of the foundational issues in regularizing moduli spaces, and provide a broad picture of polyfold theory via comparison to a finite dimensional regularization theorem.
-In Sections~\ref{ss:sc} and \ref{ss:ret} we then provide an overview of the two fundamentally new concepts of scale calculus and sc-retractions, on which polyfold theory builds.
+In this section we discuss some of the foundational issues that arise in attempts to regularize moduli spaces, and we provide a broad picture of polyfold theory via comparison to a finite dimensional regularization theorem.
+In Sections~\ref{ss:sc} and \ref{ss:ret} we then provide an overview of the two fundamentally new concepts of scale calculus and sc-retractions on which polyfold theory builds.